rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 ## Examples

 - **Glacier Protocol**: A comprehensive multisig framework with cold storage and operational security.
 Ideal for advanced users or high-net-worth individuals, though its complexity may deter beginners.
 - **Coldcard Multisig Guide**: Follow Coldcard’s [multisig setup guide](https://coldcard.com/docs/multisig/) for a hardware-focused approach.
-It’s user-friendly yet robust, suitable for technical and non-technical users.
+It’s robust and most suitable for technical and users.
 - **Custom Protocol**: Use the [Custom](../appendix/custom.md) template to design a multisig setup tailored to your hardware, software, and security preferences.